Gametoast/ClassicCollectionModPatch/readme.md

 # Classic Collection Mod Patch

-After further time spent with the Classic Collection, it (the game engine) appears too broken to worry about.
-Hoping that Aspyr or Lucas Film/Games can get the FB CC into a functional state.
+# Under Development

+## Developers
+Put this git repo under your BF2_ModTools Folder for the 'munge' to work.
+Patch your commom.lvl file under the obviously named folder in the '0' folder and use the 'Apply_patch.bat' file to create a common.lvl file for you to place under your _lvl_common.
+In the future we can make this automatic, but for now we keep it simple.

+## Users
+Don't use this yet, it's under development.

-~~Enabling mods to run on the new Classic collection PC game This is a developing effort to get the  PC Mod Maps from the older version of the games to work with the Classic Collection.~~
+Enabling mods to run on the new Classic collection PC game This is a developing effort to get the  PC Mod Maps from the older version of the games to work with the Classic Collection.

-~~Releases will be in the 'Releases' portion of this repo.
+Releases will be in the 'Releases' portion of this repo.
 As of the creation of this repo the game is new and we would expect updates.
-With 2005 Star Wars Battlefront II PC, many mods relied on an unofficial patch for much functionality and some base game files were overwritten to accomplish this.~~
+With 2005 Star Wars Battlefront II PC, many mods relied on an unofficial patch for much functionality and some base game files were overwritten to accomplish this.

 ### Battlefront 1 modding notes